 What is your refund policy?

-What Happens When I Select A Rehab Clinic To Admit To?
+What Happens When I Call A Rehab To Book In?

 Next, the admissions team would ask their personnel for medical permission to admit you and be admitted 24 to 48 hours later.